DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 ### When to use Which Framework

+**Q. What Blockchain technology/framework should I choose on depending upon varying needs, such as**
+- public or private Network,
+- Permissioned Network or permissionless Network,
+- Centralized ledger,
+- Multi-party et al?
+ANS: Blcokchain Frameworks do vary based on distinct needs.
+Here goes a quick look into the right framework from very many Blockchain technology options based on varying needs-
+- a **Centralized ledger** database {such as **Etherum (Public)/ AWS QLDB (Private)**},
+- or a **Multi-party** {Channel Management for multiple stakeholder Scenario - such as **Hyperledger Fabric**},
+- or a **Fully managed blockchain network** that helps eliminate intermediaries {such as, **AWS Managed Blockchian on HLF/EThrum**}

-Q. A Specific Question, per say : *"When to use Hyperledger Fabric & When to use Etherum?"*
+**Q. When to use Hyperledger Fabric & When to use Etherum?**

-A. Hyperledger Fabric is well-suited for applications that require *stringent privacy and permission controls with a known set of members*.
+ANS: Hyperledger Fabric is well-suited for applications that require *stringent privacy and permission controls with a known set of members*.
-     - for example, a ```financial application``` where certain ```trade-related data is only shared with select banks``` .
+- for example, a ```financial application``` where certain ```trade-related data is only shared with select banks```
-	 - Ethereum can also be used for joining a public Ethereum blockchain network.

 Whereas, Ethereum is well-suited for highly distributed blockchain networks where transparency of data for all members is important,
 - for example, a ```customer loyalty``` blockchain network that allows ```any retailer in the network to independently verify a user's activity across all members to redeem benefits```.
+- Ethereum can also be used for joining a public Ethereum blockchain network.

 ### Blockchain for DATA TRUST in ENTERPRISE DATA LAKE ENGINEERING world

 Businesses & Regulatory compliance (e.g., GDPR) often need a system-of-record application with